raspberrypi/documentation/technical-faq.md

 ### I don't seem to get full speed gigabit networking on my Pi3B+

 ALthough the ethernet chip on the Raspberry Pi 3B+ is gigabit capable, the connection from the chip to the SoC is still via USB2.0, which limits the total bandwidth available to approximately 220-250Mbits/s in the real world.
 Although not gigabit, this is a healthy bump over the 100Mbits/s top speed of the 3B model.
+To get the best performance you should ensure that ethernet flow control is turned ON on your router.

 ### The processors on the latest Pi models are 64bit, but I cannot find a official 64bit OS